Managing Classroom Transitions with Confidence

 It’s inconsistency from us.

-Transitions drain teachers because they feel unpredictable.
-By the end of a rough one, it’s easy to think, “See?
-They just can’t do it.”
+Transitions feel draining because they feel unpredictable.
+And after a rough one, it’s easy to think:

-But here’s the truth: students absolutely can do it when they’re taught how.
+Students absolutely can do it—when they’re taught how.

-โœจ Transitions don’t just “happen.”
+Transitions don’t just “happen.”

 They must be taught, modeled, practiced, and reinforced — just like any academic skill.